Beneath the palm trees: Why your next coconut could be a headache

 The Case

 In a notable case, a 54-year-old woman was struck on the head by a coconut while at a coconut plantation.
-Following the incident, she experienced vomiting and a nosebleed but was conscious when she arrived at the hospital, although she struggled to communicate clearly.

-A CT scan revealed bleeding in her brain, particularly in the corpus callosum (CC), the area that connects the brain's two halves.
 On the second day of her hospital stay, a repeat CT scan showed that the hemorrhage had doubled in size, measuring about 3.5 cm × 1.0 cm × 1.5 cm.
-Unfortunately, her condition was also marked by expressive aphasia and a drop in her consciousness.
+Unfortunately, her condition was also marked by expressive aphasia (problems with speech) and a drop in consciousness level.
 The doctors suspected this decline was due to increased intracranial pressure.
 So, they kept her under careful watch.

 Her treatment included oxygen therapy and a powerful diuretic called mannitol to help reduce the swelling of her brain.
-On the third day, she regained full consciousness and was able to communicate effectively, which was a positive sign of her recovery.
+On the third day, she regained full consciousness and was able to communicate effectively, a positive sign of her recovery.
 She ultimately left the hospital with a plan for follow-up care.

-The weight of a coconut (about 2 to 4 kg) and the height of the trees (up to 30 meters) mean that when a coconut falls, it can cause significant injuries.
 To put this into perspective, an object weighing 3 kg falling from 30 meters can generate an impact force of approximately 1,470 Newtons.
 That’s like being hit in the head with a small bowling ball!
-This case underscores that head injuries from coconuts can be as serious as those from more common causes, such as car accidents.

-So, the next time you find yourself lounging under a coconut tree, it might be wise to consider a hard hat instead of just a beach hat!
+So, the next time you find yourself lounging under a coconut tree, it might be wise to consider a hard hat instead of just a beach hat.
 It’s a friendly reminder that sometimes, the most surprising threats can come from above.
-After all, while coconuts may look harmless swaying in the breeze, they have the potential to turn a sunny day into a trip to the hospital.
-Just remember: safety first, or you might end up with more than just a sunburn!

 About the scientific paper: